Deanonymizing Ethereum Validators: The P2P Network Has a Privacy Issue: Data Collection

 To validate and verify our deanonymization, we perform a validator clustering, i.e., grouping Ethereum validators by the entity they belong to (e.g., staking pools).
 We then investigate whether the sets of validators located on the same machine are consistent with the validator clustering -- validators located on a peer belong to the same entity.

-We take the \texttt{pubkey\_mapping} dataset from \texttt{mevboost.pics}~\cite{mevboost}, which provides labels for validators, and make the following amendments:
+We take the \texttt{pubkey\_mapping} dataset from \texttt{mevboost.pics}~\cite{mevboost_pics}, which provides labels for validators, and make the following amendments:

-We monitor the Beacon chain deposit contract on the Ethereum blockchain to collect the \textit{deposit address(es)} -- the address(es) used to deposit the 32~ETH required for validator activation.
-For the top 15 entities, we identify deposit addresses used over 100 times and attribute any validator funded by these addresses to the corresponding entity.

-We apply a similar approach to the \textit{fee recipient address(es)}, which are used by validators to receive execution layer rewards.
+\begin{itemize}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item We monitor the Beacon chain deposit contract on the Ethereum blockchain to collect the \textit{deposit address(es)} -- the address(es) used to deposit the 32~ETH required for validator activation.
+For the top 15 entities, we identify deposit addresses used over 100 times and attribute any validator funded by these addresses to the corresponding entity. \item We apply a similar approach to the \textit{fee recipient address(es)}, which are used by validators to receive execution layer rewards.
 For the top 15 entities, we gather fee recipient addresses used over 100 times.
-Any validator exclusively using one such address is then attributed to the corresponding entity.

-Finally, we remove any labels for validators that were assigned multiple labels in the data set.
+Any validator exclusively using one such address is then attributed to the corresponding entity. \item Finally, we remove any labels for validators that were assigned multiple labels in the data set. \end{itemize}